Linda Fowler and Betty Knudsen are here to help YOU!

 Every year, eight medical Interns are chosen for the Internal Medicine Residency program based on the applicant's commitment to the practice of medicine, their interests and life experiences, the strengths of their academic records, and their ability to work collaboratively.

 They have been drawn traditionally from highly regarded medical schools in the U.S. We actively recruit minority applicants.
 Candidates are asked to make a firm three-year commitment.
-Five transitional Interns and eight Psychiatry Interns round out the PGY1 cohort.
+Seven transitional Interns and eight Psychiatry Interns round out the PGY1 cohort.
 House officers hold appointments as "Clinical Fellows in Medicine" at Harvard Medical School.
 They have access to the Countway Medical and other libraries, and to all University athletic facilities, housing services and other standard amenities.

 Applications are accepted only through Electronic Residency Application Service (ERAS).
 Our NRMP code is 1268140M0.
 Your application must include USMLE scores, dean's letter, transcript, and 3 Letters of recommendation, one of which is from a U.S. hospital where you have completed your Medicine Clerkship/Subinternship.
 The application deadline is December 15.